ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'scope': It MUST be present and specify the group that the Client is attempting to join, i.e., the group name, and the permissions that the Client wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{scope}}.

-* 'get_creds': It MAY be present if the Client wishes to join as a Subcriber and wants to retrieve the public keys of all the Publishers upon joining.
+* 'get_creds': It MAY be present if the Client wishes to join as a Subscriber and wants to retrieve the public keys of all the Publishers upon joining.
 Otherwise, this parameter MUST NOT be present.
 If the parameter is present, the parameter MUST encode the CBOR simple value `null` (0xf6).
 Note that the parameter 'role_filter' is not necessary, as the KDC returns the authentication credentials of Publishers by default.

 * 'client\_cred': The use of this parameter is detailed in {{client_cred}}.